-By default each time you start a database checkup with no backup already created a new backup will be created.
+By default each time you start a database checkup a backup will be created.

-You can return to the backup state after the checkup is finished or if you cancel it.
+You can then return to that state after the checkup is finished or if you cancel it.

-There is only one backup which will be overwritten each time you create a new one.
+There is only one backup which will be overwritten each time you start the process.

-By default each WBV file which has bad data and is set for deletion will be stored in the quarantine folder with a seperate info txt file which contains further information why the file was set for deletion.
+By default, any WBV file that contains erroneous data and is scheduled for deletion is saved in the quarantine folder with a separate info text file containing further information on why the file is scheduled for deletion.

-The user may manually delete the files in this folder.
+The user can manually delete the files in this folder.

-You can disable the quarantine function in the options section of the database checkup view (details expanded).
+You can disable the quarantine function in the options of the database checkup view (details extended).

-You can find the quarantine folder in the meteosyn directory.
-You can get to the Meteosyn directory with the ‘Open folder’ button in the meteosyn ‘Options’ tab.
+You will find the quarantine folder in the Meteosyn directory.
+You can access the Meteosyn directory via the “Open folder” button in the “Options” tab of MeteoSyn.